As the channel waters

 go crazy and jump on your hook if you bait up with artifical bloodworms,

 made by the popular manufacturer, FishBites."
-Then finish
+There is also

 JULY - AUGUST